andrewc2/LHWB-Bot/README.md

 - Add local song names and paths to names.txt and songs.txt respectively
 - Add voice channel id to the chan variable
 - Fill the mods array with user names
+- Join a voice channel with !join [channel name]

 ### Coming Soon
 - Join voice channel by name